Inca Best Practices

 - Methods/techniques you are using or considering

-- Questions or clarifications (tell people if your stuck or unsure of how to proceed)
+- Questions or clarifications (tell people if you are stuck or unsure of how to proceed)

 Do not leave issues idle for a long time; they should be actionable and realistic.
-Keep them updated often, however small the progress is.
+Keep them updated, however small the progress is.
 Every time you do something, successfully or not, leave a quick comment for others to see progress or the lack of thereof.
-If you your issue stays idle for more than a week, @bill.lumbergh will come knocking on your door.
-Another way to avoid getting bothered by him is exempting issues by assigning
+If you just want to have a brainstorming issue and don’t attach it to any active client or a milestone, GitHub has Discussion tab for you to use.

 If you are assigned to an issue but don’t have time to work on it, ask for help, add

 status::on hold tag, or assign it to someone else.
 If you don’t have time to do something let people know instead of having it linger.
 You can use the text: “I have other priorities and can’t help with this” or “I can complete this on May 25, please let me know if that is OK”.

 When someone asks about a task, give back a deadline.
 Answers like: ‘will do’, ‘OK’, ‘it is on my todo list’ are not helpful.
 If it is an easy one, it is better to spend 2 minutes doing it and forget about it.
 If it might take time, you need to figure out when you’ll do it, by returning that information the other person might decide to solve it in another way if it takes too long.

 When you complete the issue, add a quick comment and assign the